metno/pyaerocom/docs/_build/html/_sources/01_intro_regions.rst.txt

 Load example data and apply region specific crop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the following cell, we create an instance of the ``GridData`` class (hich is introduced in more detail in a later tutorial), load some test data (from the CAMS ECMWF OSUITE dataset), crop it and plot a map of the results over Europe.
+In the following cell, we create an instance of the ``GriddedData`` class (hich is introduced in more detail in a later tutorial), load some test data (from the CAMS ECMWF OSUITE dataset), crop it and plot a map of the results over Europe.

 .. code:: ipython3

-    data = pyaerocom.GridData()
+    data = pyaerocom.GriddedData()
     data._init_testdata_default()
     crop = data.crop(region="EUROPE")
     fig = crop.quickplot_map()